StackVista/stackstate-docs/setup/agent/linux.md

 ### Supported Linux versions

-StackState Agent is tested to run on the Linux versions listed below with 64bit architecture:
+StackState Agent is tested to run on the Linux versions listed below with 64bit architecture.
+Note that network data inspection is performed by a network tracer that is available only for systems with Linux kernel version >= 4.3:

 | OS | Release | Network Tracer | Notes |
 |:---|:---|:---|:---|